rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Anathema!

-Ultimately, iconoclasm impedes us from expressing our worship of Christ -- effectively removing the primary means (imaging) to express our worship, confining how we worship -- making us vulnerable to image-based idolatry (such as pornography).
+Ultimately, iconoclasm impedes us from expressing our worship of God (worship of truth) -- effectively removing the primary means (imaging) to express our worship, confining how we worship -- making us vulnerable to image-based idolatry (such as pornography).
-The bad fruits of iconoclastic churches demonstrate exactly this: they are more likely to produce a lukewarm faith, where God becomes a lesser concern in people's daily life (giving God an hour on Sunday).
+The bad fruits of iconoclastic churches demonstrate exactly this: they are more likely to produce a lukewarm faith, where God becomes a lesser concern in people's daily life (giving God only an hour on Sunday).

 It is difficult in our
  [modern view](../modern-view/index.md)
  to understand the importance of religious icons.
-Today, we are saturated with images which have lost all sacred value -- thus they cannot even be sacrilegious but instead are usually just mundane or profane.
+Today, we are saturated with images which have lost all sacred value, and as a result we barely understand the ancient or even reformation iconoclasts because were surrounded by mundane and profane images.
-Yet if we look at today's overabundance of images, even profane images such as pornography, or mundane political imagery, it is clear that images are as powerful as they ever were in the ancient world, and that idolatry is as present as ever.
+If we look at today's overabundance of images, profane images such as pornography, or mundane political imagery, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful as they ever were in the ancient world, and that idolatry is as present as ever.
+The reformation iconoclasts have not saved our modern world from image-based idolatry, quite the contrary it has only made us weaker.

+Today, while most iconoclastic protestants would never adorn their church with holy icons, they do not question a nativity scene in their front yard during Christmas.
+Should we destroy nativity scenes?

+We ought never condone such reprehensible behavior.

+Venerating icons is like venerating the words of scripture.
+That is, to treat scripture as the divine source of truth.
+Both icons and scripture are symbols pointing us to God, helping and guiding us towards Christ Jesus.

+Worshipping icons would be wrong, and should be condemned as heretical.
+Likewise, conflating icons with idol worship should similarly be condemned.
+Iconoclasm should be condemned.

+Imagine burning Bibles because someone thought people were worshipping Bibles.
+If you can understand that you're not worshipping a Bible then you can understand that icon veneration is not idol worship.

 While the iconoclasts destroy what they see as graven images, idols -- let us not grant piety to destruction of what are clearly not idols and in many cases are sacred.
 In fact, the